 Where then could dust collect?‘

 The Two Gathas

-The text tells us that another man joins Hui Neng at the wall where Shen Xiu’s gatha is inscribed.
+The text tells us that another man joins Hui Neng as he is gazing meditatively at the wall where Shen Xiu’s gatha is inscribed.
 It appears that he is a visitor to the monastery from some distance away.
 We are told that he is an official from Jiang Zhou province by the name of Zhang Ri Yong.
 Hui Neng would have recognised him by his dress as one who could read and write.
 It appears that the two men, though of very different social class, stuck up a rapport and talked together about the words and meanings of Shen Xiu’s gatha.
 First, Zhang Ri Yong read the gatha to Hui Neng and helped him understand the characters, and then Hui Neng managed to persuade him to write the gatha that he had composed on the wall next to that of Shen Xiu.
 So the two gathas written side by side must have expressed something close to the following in their meaning:

 Shen Xiu’s Gatha Hui Neng’s Gatha